Dipto755/Generate-BOQ-with-Formula-Flask-API/API_USAGE.md

 # BOQ Generation API Usage Guide

 ## Overview
-This Flask API accepts 4 Excel files and generates a populated `main_carriageway.xlsx` file with calculated BOQ (Bill of Quantities) data.
+This Flask API accepts 4 Excel files and generates a populated `main_carriageway_and_boq.xlsx` file with calculated BOQ (Bill of Quantities) data.

 ## Endpoints